hackclub/hackclub/workshops/login_auth/README.md

 }

 ```
-It looks like this 👇
+Your website should look like this 👇

 ![live](https://cloud-meubu1zac.vercel.app/0login_2.1.gif)

 Try logging in with the email and password you stored in Firebase.
-If it worked, you should be all set!
+If it worked you should be all set!

-As you can see, the main goal of this workshop is completed here, but to make your webpage look cool, you need to add some custom CSS.
+As you can see, the main goal of this workshop is completed here.
+To make your webpage look cool you need to add some custom CSS.

 #### CSS
 The `style.css` file present in your repl just below `script.js` gives styles and designs to your webpage.

-As you created two divisions in the HTML file, so you will add designs to it, and writing CSS is simple.

 You just need to:
 - Mention element/ class name/ ID.